facebook/react-native-website/website/versioned_docs/version-0.5/animations.md

 The `Animated` API is designed to be serializable.
 By using the [native driver](http://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated), we send everything about the animation to native before starting the animation, allowing native code to perform the animation on the UI thread without having to go through the bridge on every frame.
 Once the animation has started, the JS thread can be blocked without affecting the animation.

-To use the native driver for normal animations add `useNativeDriver: true` to the animation config when starting it.
+Using the native driver for normal animations is straightforward.
+You can add `useNativeDriver: true` to the animation config when starting it.

 ```jsx
 Animated.timing(this.state.animatedValue, {